 Attention Parents and Community Leaders

-District No. 118 is excited to announce that on Saturday, January 11, 2014, we will be launching the Parent University with a kickoff event.
-Parent University will be an avenue that will empower parents and community members to become partners in supporting all students to reach their fullest potential to succeed.
+District No. 118 is excited to announce that on Saturday, January 11, 2014, we will be launching our new Parent University with a kickoff event.
+A bridge between home and school, Parent University will empower parents and community members to support District No. 118 students through direct involvement in their children's education.

 This event will be held at Life Church, 2105 N. Bowman Ave., in Danville from 9:30 a.m. to 2:00 p.m.
-The day will be filled will inspiring messages, informative breakout sessions, entertainment from some of our talented music students, and you will even be provided lunch.
+The day will be filled will inspiring messages, informative breakout sessions, entertainment from some of our talented music students... and yes, even a free lunch!

-Click here for more information including an online and printable registration form.
+For more information including an online and printable registration form, click here.

 We hope to see you there!